tiptoppress/category-posts-widget/README.md

 * Option to show the post excerpt, set the length, allow HTML and change 'more' text.
 * Option show post author.
 * Option to show the comment count.
-* Option to show the post date.
+* Option to show the post date and set the date format, e.g. "Time since published"
+* Filter by post status: Published, scheduled, private (like events)
 * Option to make the widget date link to the category page.
 * Option to format the outputted date string.
 * Option to link to the category page below posts list.